pingidentity/terraform-provider-pingdirectory/docs/resources/common_log_file_http_operation_log_publisher.md

 ## Import

-Import is supported using the following syntax, where attributes in `<>` brackets are replaced with the relevant ID.
-For example, `<environment_id>` should be replaced with the ID of the environment to import from.
+Import is supported using the following syntax:

 ```shell
 # "commonLogFileHttpOperationLogPublisherId" should be the id of the Common Log File Http Operation Log Publisher to be imported